|Course Title||AS/A Level English Language and Literature|

 English Language and Literature at A Level involves the detailed study of the language of literature.
 The focus is on how writers have used language to create characters and achieve different effects across a variety of different genres.
 There will be a linguistic focus on both literary and non-literary texts, and you will develop your own creative and journalistic writing skills through analysis of what other writers do and then emulating these techniques in your own work.
 There will also be occasional theatre and cultural visits related to the course.

+English courses provide you with skills that are recognised and valued by a wide range of universities and employers.
 English Language and Literature encourages advanced communication skills that are vital for any job, as well as offering a popular route into language-based careers such as journalism, writing and teaching.

 The first year will be assessed by two exams.
 The second year involves coursework worth 20% of the overall grade, with two exams worth 40% each.

 The course will enable you to develop a range of communication skills, both written and verbal.
-You will also regularly work in groups in intensive tasks and longer term projects.
+You will also regularly work in groups on intensive tasks and longer term projects.
 The coursework element requires the ability to work with numerical data as a way of evidencing linguistic research and findings, and a range of tasks will allow you to hone your written skills in a variety of styles.
 Overall the English Language and Literature course offers the opportunity to holistically develop your employability skills.

 All students on A Level Study Programmes will participate in a week’s work experience in each year of their course.
 This work experience will be tailored as far as possible to your career aims, or provide you with the opportunity to explore possible careers if you are unsure of your future goals.